msanand/jekyllstarter/README.md

 Jekyll Starter is a bootstrap project for quickly creating a blog site based on [Jekyll](http://jekyllrb.com/).
 The starter project provides a foundation based on [Lanyon](https://github.com/poole/lanyon), which is a flavor of [Poole](https://github.com/poole/poole).

-In addition, it provides the following functionality out-of-the-box:
+In addition to the clean, minimalistic styling borrowed from Lanyon, Jekyll Starter provides the following functionality out-of-the-box:

 * Comments using [Disqus](https://disqus.com/)
 * [Google Analytics](http://www.google.co.in/analytics/) Integration with [superProxy](https://developers.google.com/analytics/solutions/google-analytics-super-proxy)